 Raspberries rank in the top 10 antioxidant-high fruits and vegetables!
-Antioxidants are believed to help prevent and repair oxidative stress, a process that damages body cells and has been linked to the development of diseases such as cancer, heart disease and Alzheimer's disease.
+Antioxidants help prevent and repair oxidative stress, a process that damages body cells and has been linked to the development of diseases such as cancer, heart disease and Alzheimer's disease.

 A raspberry is made up of many tiny bead-like fruits called "drupelets" clustered around a core.
 Each drupelet contains one seed, and an average raspberry has 100 to 120 seeds.